RubenFr-zz/DSPS-AWS/README.md

 - [ ] Create 4 queues (one on each side, c.f [SQS Message](#sqs-messages))
 - [ ] Run everything on AWS and wait for a result (try with a few files first!)
 - [ ] Don't forget to modify the jar files on s3
+- [ ] Separate the manager private classes into different files